 Many people could benefit from genetic screening for prostate cancer, especially the following:

 - Men with prostate cancer at a young age, typically below age 50

 - Men with more aggressive forms of prostate cancer (Gleason score ≥7)

 - Men who have or have had prostate cancer with relatives who also have or have had prostate or other types of cancer, such as breast, ovarian, or colon cancer

 - Men without prostate cancer with relatives who have or have had prostate or other types of cancer, such as breast, ovarian, uterine, or colon cancer

 - Men with a relative who has tested positive for a gene change known to be associated with an increased risk for prostate cancer

-At Virginia Oncology Associates, we offer a range of services for patients who have or may be at increased risk of developing cancer.
-Genetic counseling and testing are just some of the many tools we use to serve the best interest of our patients.
-Visit us here to learn more about scheduling an appointment with one of our genetic counselors.
+The cancer care team at Virginia Oncology Associates offers a range of services for patients who have recently been diagnosed with prostate cancer or may be at increased risk of developing it.
+Genetic counseling and genetic testing are just some of the many tools we use to serve the best interest of our patients.
+Our cancer centers are located in the Hampton Roads and Eastern North Carolina areas.
+Find a location to schedule an appointment with one of our genetic counselors.